|I am Paul Sullivan, 59, from just north of SETI@home's home base. (U.C. Berkeley)|

 Former main computer is a home-built AMD x3 455 triple core CPU (but all 4 cores work...) running at 3.41 Ghz, 7 hard drives, (4 SCSI, 1 PATA, 2 SATA) 2 optical drives, (1 LG DVD Multirecorder Lightscribe, 1 CD-RW [usb]), with 4 Gb of ddr3 1333 memory.
 Motherboard is by Gigabyte.
 (880GA-UD3H) OS is Win XP Pro x64.
 There is a Nvidia GT 240 video board for CUDA crunching.
 All but one of the SCSI drives, including a tape backup drive and the USB CD-RW, are external to the main computer.
 Also on or near the desk and plugged in to the main computer are a scanner, a stereo system, and a VHS player. (none used for BOINC...)
 This system is currently dead, as I moved it, and the SCSI drives refuse to work correctly in the new location...

 Main computer: a home-built Inte£ Cor€ I7 4790K running at 4 Ghz, Gigabyte GA-Z87-HD3 mb, with 16 Gb DDR3-1800 RAM, 320Gb, 2Tb, and a 1Tb SATA hard drives, 2 Nvidia GT 770 2Gb video boards (running CUDA and Open-CL), Sony DVD±RW, LG Blu-Ray writer, running Win 7 Home Premium (x64) Liquid cooled.

 I acquired my father's computer, after he terminated internet service and was no longer able to get to it, due to advancing old age. (his computer room was in his basement, my old darkroom… Sadly, my father died on 7-22-13…) A Compaq CX5000 series with a Athlon X2 215 dual-core, a 500Gb hard drive, 3 GB main memory and a Lightscribe DVD multicorder.
 The computer now has a EVGA Nvidia GT 640 1Gb card inside for CUDA work.

-My laptop, used on the road, is a Toshiba C655D, running an AMD C50 Dual core at 1 Ghz, with 3Gb main storage.
+My laptop, no longer used on the road, is a Toshiba C655D, running an AMD C50 Dual core at 1 Ghz, with 3Gb main storage.
 Its video board is running an ATI chipset (an ATI 6310) for OpenCL GPU work.
 This was bought for not a lot of money (~$350US) when I was still fairly broke...